malloydata/malloy/docs/_src/language/sql_to_malloy.md

 ```

 ## SQL to Malloy
-This document is intended to serve as a reference for those
+This document is intended to serve as a reference for those who already know SQL and may find it helpful to map Malloy concepts and syntax to SQL.

 ### Components of a Query